EmilSkaaning/DeepStruc/README.md

 [arXiv]XXX  |  [Paper] XXX

 # DeepStruc
-Welcome to DeepStruc, the Deep Generative Model (DGM) which learns the relation between PDF and atomic structure and thereby solve a structure based on a PDF!
+Welcome to DeepStruc, the Deep Generative Model (DGM) a learns the relation between PDF and atomic structure and thereby solve a structure based from a PDF!

 1. [DeepStruc](#deepstruc)
 2. [Getting started (with Colab)](#getting-started-with-colab)